In this guide

 Compared to most retail and industry super funds, SAFs are quite flexible.
 For some people, they actually provide a better alternative than their more popular sibling, the SMSF.

-One of the key differences between SAFs and SMSFs is that the trustee of a SAF must be a professional licensed trustee company, rather the fund members being the trustee as occurs in SMSFs.
+One of the key differences between SAFs and SMSFs is that the trustee of a SAF must be a professional licensed trustee company, rather than the fund members being the trustee, as is the case with SMSFs.

-The professional licensed trustee company is required to obtain and hold a Registrable Super Entity (RSE) licence issued by APRA.
-Retaining a RSE licence is a complex and costly process, so SAFs are generally only available through large financial organisations.
+The professional licensed trustee company is required to obtain and hold a registrable super entity (RSE) licence issued by APRA.
+Retaining an RSE licence is a complex and costly process, so SAFs are generally only available through large financial organisations.

 What does the licensed trustee do?